guide-inc-org/guide-flutter_fire/docs/cloud-messaging/receive.md

 - `notDetermined`: The user has not yet chosen whether to grant permission.
 - `provisional`: The user granted provisional permission

-Note: On Android `authorizationStatus` will return `authorized` if the user has not disabled notifications for the app via the operating systems settings.
+Note: On Android versions prior to 13, `authorizationStatus` returns `authorized` if the user has not disabled notifications for the app in the operating system settings.

 The other properties on `NotificationSettings` return whether a specific permission is enabled, disabled or not supported on the current device.